 - The card charges a foreign transaction fee

 If you are looking to consolidate your debt and make payments over time, you will enjoy Citi Diamond Preferred Card's long introductory period on bank transfers.
-This card has a 0% APR on balance transfers from the first date of transfer and 0% introductory APR on all purchases for 12 months from the date the account was opened.
-The cardholder will also charge you a $5 balance transfer fee or 5% of the total amount of every transfer, which is even more.
+This card has a 0% APR for 21 months on balance transfers from the first date of transfer and 0% introductory APR on all purchases for 12 months from the date the account was opened (then 16.74% - 27.49% variable APR).
+The cardholder will also charge you a $5 balance transfer fee or 5% of the total amount of every transfer, whichever is more.

 - You will be charged $0 annual fees